Stephen-Adom/bookstore/README.md

 # 📖 [BookStore CMS] <a name="about-project"></a>

-A bookstore web application is a web application that allows you manage book inventories.
+A bookstore web application is a web application that allows you to manage book inventories.
 Built using HTML, CSS, React, tailwind and JavaScript

 ## 🛠 Built With <a name="built-with"></a>